à titre indicatif sans engagement (60 min) TVA incluse

 Mensa IQ Test: General Information

 The Mensa IQ test is a standardised and phased test which is supervised by a psychologist, and which is primarily aimed at finding gifted people.
-Results equal to or greater than the 98% percentile grant the right to be part of the Mensa organization. (www.mensa.lu and www.mensa.org) This test does not contain any question on general culture.
+This test does not contain any question on general culture.
 It rather tests the logical and mathematical skills and abilities (the speed of information processing, analysis and synthesis , attention to detail, etc..).
-If the candidate has not reached the score needed for a Mensa.lu membership, he has the right to take the test another time for free.

-This test is proposed twice a year by Mensa Luxembourg.
+This test is organized twice a year by Mensa Luxembourg together with a psychologist.
 The date and place can be found on this site, in the yellow box on top of each page.

 This test is intended for children aged from 6.5 to 9.5 years on the day of the test.
-Children which are older than 9 years take the adult test.
+Children which are older than 9 years may take, on request, the adult test.

 During registration (to the email address email@example.com) please provide the following information: